giubacc/Ceph-vscode/README.md

 ## Build

-To build the entire Ceph project simply press: `ctrl + shift + b`
+To build Ceph simply press: `ctrl + shift + b`

 ## Debug services

-### radosgw
+### radosgw with dbstore

-The configured `radosgw` debug setting will use the `wd_rgw` directory as working directory.
+`radosgw` has a debug configuration set up to use `dbstore` backend with `wd_rgw_dbstore` directory as working directory.
-Inside that has been placed a configuration file for the `s3cmd` S3 client that is already configured for the usage with `radosgw`.
+A configuration file for `s3cmd` S3 client has been placed into that.
+It has been already configured for the usage with the local `radosgw`.
 Examples of commands you can use with that have been placed into `s3cmd.notes` file.